dse/cheat-sheets/javascript.md

 Its value can be one of the following strings:

--   undefined
--   object
+-   bigint
 -   boolean
+-   function
 -   number
--   bigint
+-   object
 -   string
 -   symbol
--   function
--   object
+-   undefined

 Notice the lack of arrays.
 Arrays have a `typeof` of `object`.